Eldar1205/awesome-python-backend/README.md

 1. Python Installation
 	1. [Windows] [Python installation](https://www.python.org/downloads/) - for Windows make sure to have both Python and its scripts in your PATH environment variables, they'll be in your Python installation directory, example:
 	[![image](https://www.linkpicture.com/q/pythoninstall.png)](https://www.linkpicture.com/view.php?img=LPic63e011b7d882d1226923044)
-	 2. [Linux] {Github credit: m3et} If you are using Ubuntu 16.10 or newer, then you can easily install Python 3.10 with the following commands:<br>
+	 2. (Contributed by [m3et](https://github.com/m3et)) [Linux] If you are using Ubuntu 16.10 or newer, then you can easily install Python 3.10 with the following commands:<br>
 `$ sudo apt-get update`
 `$ sudo apt-get install python3.10` <br>
 If you're using another version of Ubuntu (e.g. the latest LTS release) or you want to use a more current Python, we recommend to use the [deadsnakes PPA](https://launchpad.net/~deadsnakes/+archive/ubuntu/ppa) to install Python 3.10:<br>